The Genealogy of Jesus

 Matthew makes the point of his genealogy with the first sentence.
 Jesus is the Christ, the son of David, the son of Abraham.
 This sentence is the point of both the genealogy and the whole Gospel.

-The Jews Matthew was writing to were waiting for the coming Messiah, the Christ.
+The Jews were waiting for the coming Messiah, the Christ.
 This Christ was a promise from God they hadn’t seen fulfilled yet.
 And in this first statement, Matthew makes a bold statement.
 He claims that Jesus is the Messiah, the Christ.
 The genealogy is where he will start to make his case for Jesus being the Christ.
 This first sentence sets the stage for the genealogy and the rest of the Gospel.

 What Did Matthew Believe About Jesus?